-Antarctica is home to the larger of the Earth's two polar ice caps.
-The ice sheet covers 98 per cent of the Antarctic continent-almost 14 million square kilometres and contains 26.5 million cubic kilometres of ice.
-The ice sheet is up to four kilometres thick (see Figures 4.2.3 to 4.2.4).
-Roughly 61 per cent of Earth's freshwater is held in the Antarctic ice sheet.
+Antarctica is home to the larger of Earth's two polar ice caps.
+The ice sheet covers 98 per cent of the Antarctic continent-almost 14 million square kilometres-and contains 26.5 million cubic kilometres of ice.
+The ice sheet is up to four kilometres thick (see Figures 4.2.3 and 4.2.4).

+Antarctic ice sheet.